UK shares edge up cautiously from lows

 As the earnings season draws to an end, a handful of company reports provided some distraction for investors otherwise preoccupied by macroeconomic issues.

-United Utilities (UU.L), Britain's largest listed water group, rose to near the top of the blue-chip leader board, up 1.8 percent after unveiling full-year profits above expectations, while Peroni and Grolsch beer maker SABMiller SAB.L managed a more modest 0.2 percent rise as it too beat forecasts.
+United Utilities, Britain's largest listed water group, rose to near the top of the blue-chip leader board, up 1.8 percent after unveiling full-year profits above expectations, while Peroni and Grolsch beer maker SABMiller managed a more modest 0.2 percent rise as it too beat forecasts.

 Of 94 percent of European companies that have reported so far, 58 percent have beaten or met expectations, according to Thomson Reuters Starmine data.